'Cheeky' Verstappen toys with rivals as title looms

 He has been there ever since, through its various guises, starting as an engineer, rising through the ranks to effectively run the outfit on a day-to-day basis.
 He has won four world titles with them, two each with Michael Schumacher as Benetton and Fernando Alonso as Renault, but also stuck with them through the difficult, financially-stricken Lotus era of the early 2010s.

-Permane has been central to the rule-making process for many years and is particularly close with Steve Nielsen, formerly a colleague, and now sporting director at the FIA, Red Bull sporting director Jonathan Wheatley, and Mercedes technical director James Allison.
+Permane has been central to the rule-making process for many years and is particularly close with Steve Nielsen, formerly a colleague, and now sporting director at the FIA, as well as Red Bull sporting director Jonathan Wheatley, and Mercedes technical director James Allison.

-That someone of this credibility should be rewarded for this loyalty and commitment with the treatment he received from Renault management at the weekend caused widespread disbelief.
+That someone of this credibility should be rewarded for this loyalty and commitment with the treatment he received from Renault management at the weekend caused general disbelief.

-Alain Prost, who won his fourth world title in a Renault-powered Williams and was non-executive director for Renault in F1 before an acrimonious split a couple of years ago, left his feelings in no doubt in a scathing interview with France's L'Equipe newspaper, accusing Renault of fundamentally misunderstanding how to achieve success in F1.
+Alain Prost, who won his fourth world title in a Renault-powered Williams and was non-executive director for Renault in F1 before an acrimonious split a couple of years ago, made his feelings clear in a scathing interview with France's L'Equipe newspaper, accusing Renault of fundamentally misunderstanding how to achieve success in F1.

 Permane himself spent the weekend receiving gestures of support from pretty much everyone in the paddock.